A Better Way to Monitor Supplier Risk

 Building a better solution

-Most risk or category managers will identify their strategic suppliers and focus on monitoring just those.
+Most supplier risk management experts and category managers will identify their strategic suppliers and focus on monitoring just those.
 Given their resource limitations, and the limitations of the tools they’ve had at their disposal, that’s the most pragmatic approach.
-But, it leaves the organization wide open to a lot of risk.
+But without a better approach to vendor risk management, it leaves the organization wide open to a lot of risk.

 Businesses need better solutions, so we set out to build one.
 Our strategy was to make a service similar to a consumer identity theft monitoring service providing active monitoring across the board.